 - Use a cutting board.
 Do not cut directly on the countertop.

-- If you should get droplets of nail polish on the surface, use a non-acetone polish remover and then flush the countertop with water.
+- If you get droplets of nail polish on the surface, use a non-acetone polish remover and then flush the countertop with water.